FrancoSpeziali/node-jwt-issuer/README.md

 1. Create the file `UserModel.js`

-2. Import mongoose & the UerSchema you just created
+2. Import mongoose & the UserSchema you just created

 3. Create a mongoose model based on the schema you imported